 Ready-To-Go Lesson Plans

 Remote learning is a challenge.
-That’s why the National Museum of Civil War Medicine has decided to do our part to assist teachers and students.
+That’s why the National Museum of Civil War Medicine has decided to do our part to assist teachers, parents, and students.
 Our staff has prepared several lesson plans based on Maryland educational guidelines.
 Click the titles below to download or print them.
 Please contact John Lustrea at email@example.com with any questions or special requests.
 Don’t hesitate to reach out with feedback and to let us know if you found them useful.

 One of the greatest legacies of the Civil War was the destruction of legalized slavery in the United States.
 This lesson plan has students take a close look at how the Emancipation Proclamation impacted free and enslaved African Americans in Maryland.